memon07/JavaScript-Notebook/let vs var.md

 es6 introduced us with many new and cool features.
-One such was the let and const keywords.
-Let us understand the different between the three !
+One such was the let and const keywords.<br/> Let us understand the different between the three !